sweattep/modern_quotes/README.md

 >Never forget that intelligence rules the world and ignorance carries the burden

+>You overburden your strongest people and underburden the others

 >Creating the unittests for the software has no direct business value.
 These tasks are often delayed for a next sprint (which is... never).
 Therefore, striving towards an MVP is ignored, and the definition of done is compromised instead.

 >Print pages to PDF allows you to convert selected bookmarks